Lumi data and AI platform

 Open source, open possibility

-The Lumi platform began around 2016 with the vision of building a revolutionary AI platform tailored to the specifics of oil and gas.
-A platform that would transform how historical and scientific data is harnessed to generate workflows, improve efficiency, and unlock solutions for energy operators.
+The Lumi journey began around 2016 with the vision of building a revolutionary data platform tailored to the specifics of oil and gas and the massive volumes of data it uses.
+A platform that would transform how planning and operational data could be more effectively harnessed to generate smarter workflows, improve efficiency, and unlock new levels of performance for energy operators.
+As the capabilities to quality control and manage data at scale became more powerful, a natural confluence rapidly developed fusing data with the creation and maintenance of artificial intelligence (AI) models—thereby creating a new “data and AI” platform to supercharge data-driven workflows.

 “It was the era of digital transformation.
 People started investing in cloud tech and integrating data-driven decision making.
 Senior leadership began having discussions about the state of their data, realizing that while applications come and go, data lives on.”